STAMP-project/pitest-descartes/README.md

     <dependency>
       <groupId>eu.stamp-project</groupId>
       <artifactId>descartes</artifactId>
-      <version>1.2.5</version>
+      <version>1.3</version>
     </dependency>
   </dependencies>
 </plugin>
 ```

-With PIT and Descartes configured, just run the regular mutation coverage goal in the folder of the project under test:
+This actually configures PIT for the project, adds Descartes as a dependency of PIT and sets Descartes as the mutation engine to use.
+Later, one need to tun the mutation coverage goal provided by the PIT Maven plugin as follows:

 ```
 cd my-project-under-test
-mvn clean package # ensures clean state mvn org.pitest:pitest-maven:mutationCoverage -DmutationEngine=descartes
+mvn clean package # ensures clean state mvn org.pitest:pitest-maven:mutationCoverage
 ```
 ##### Specifying operators

-The operators to be used must be specified in the `pom.xml`.
-Each operator identifier should be added
-to the `mutators` element inside the `configuration` element. `void` and `null` operators are
-identified by `void` and `null` respectively.
+The operators to be used must be specified in the `pom.xml` file.
+Each operator identifier should be added to the `mutators` element inside the `configuration` element. `void` and `null` operators are identified by `void` and `null` respectively.
-For the constant mutation operator, the values can be specified using the regular literal notation
-used in a Java program.
-For example `true`, `1`, `2L`, `3.0f`, `4.0`, `'a'`, `"literal"`,
-represent `boolean`, `int`, `long`, `float`, `double`, `char`, `string` constants.
+For the constant mutation operator, the values can be specified using the regular literal notation used in a Java program.
+For example `true`, `1`, `2L`, `3.0f`, `4.0`, `'a'`, `"literal"`, represent `boolean`, `int`, `long`, `float`, `double`, `char`, `string` constants.
-Negative values and binary, octal and hexadecimal bases for integer constants are also supported
-as stated by the [language specification](https://docs.oracle.com/javase/specs/jls/se7/html/jls-3.html#jls-3.10).
+Negative values and binary, octal and hexadecimal bases for integer constants are also supported as stated by the [language specification](https://docs.oracle.com/javase/specs/jls/se7/html/jls-3.html#jls-3.10).
 In order to specify a `byte` or `short` value, a cast-like notation can be used: `(short) -1`, `(byte)0x1A`.

 The following configuration: